 Instead, think about how you might promote what you’re selling in fashionable settings.
 IKEA, for example, displays their wares in a sort of physical retail window.

-Aside from photographs, videos should unquestionably be a component of your Instagram marketing plan.
+Aside from photographs, videos should unquestionably be a component of your Instagram marketing strategy plan.
 Anything from mini-commercials to loop-able, Boomerang-style flicks that are eye-catching and amusing is fair game.

 Swatch, for example, publishes playful and engaging content to market their products.